Blue Buffalo Basics Limited Ingredient Diet Grain Free Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 First, although alfalfa meal is high in plant protein (about 18%) and fiber (25%), this hay-family item is more commonly associated with horse feeds.

-We also notes this food includes alfalfa nutrient concentrate, a vitamin and mineral-rich extract made from alfalfa.
+We also note this food includes alfalfa nutrient concentrate, a vitamin and mineral-rich extract made from alfalfa.

 Even though it contains over 50% protein, this ingredient would be expected to have a lower biological value than meat.